ESTABLISHING CLEAR FOCUS WITH THE VALUE SELLING SYSTEM®

-Top performing organisations explicitly align sales, marketing and all other customer facing operations around a clear shared understanding of what critical customer problems they are best equipped to solve, the common characteristics of their most valuable customers and prospects, the customer roles that are most likely to act as champions of change, the other key stakeholders that are likely to play key roles in the buying decision and the trigger events and catalysts that set change in motion.
+Top performing organisations explicitly align sales, marketing and all other customer facing operations around a clear shared understanding of what critical customer issues they are best equipped to solve, the common characteristics of their most valuable customers and prospects, the customer roles that are most likely to act as agents of change, the other key stakeholders that are likely to play key roles in the buying decision and the trigger events and catalysts that set change in motion.

 KEY AREAS OF FOCUS IN THE VALUE SELLING SYSTEM®

-It's all too easy (and far too common) for sales people to find themselves engaging with a prime customer contact who is incapable of leading the change agenda within their organisation.
+It's all too easy (and far too common) for sales people to find themselves engaging with a prime customer contact who is incapable of driving the change agenda within their organisation.
 Our approach equips and enables your sales people to judge whether their current contact is capable of mobilising their fellow stakeholders to take action - and if not, to identify and engage the right champion to work through.